quantify-os/quantify-scheduler/docs/user_guide.rst

     tau = ManualParameter("tau", label=r"Delay time", initial_value=0, unit="s")

-To execute the schedule with the right parameters, the :code:`ScheduleGettable` needs to have a reference to a template function that generates the schedule, the appropriate keyword arguments for that function, and a reference to the :code:`QuantumDevice` to generate the required configuration files.
+To execute the schedule with the right parameters, the :code:`ScheduleGettable` needs to have a reference to a template function that generates the schedule, the appropriate keyword arguments for that function, and a reference to the :class:`~quantify_scheduler.device_under_test.quantum_device.QuantumDevice` to generate the required configuration files.

 For the :math:`T_1` experiment, quantify-scheduler provides a schedule generating function as part of the :mod:`quantify_scheduler.schedules.timedomain_schedules`: the :func:`quantify_scheduler.schedules.timedomain_schedules.t1_sched`.